TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 "He even thought he was going to take things further.
 But he eventually realised that he was happy as a man."

 > How did I not see the signs.
 I want to scream at my younger self.
-"Get out of there!
-Run for the hills!"
+Get out of there.

 ## No